xdmushui/partner-center-sdk/develop/api-throttling-guidance.md

 ## What happens when throttling occurs?

 When a throttling threshold is exceeded, Partner Center limits any further requests from that client for a period of time..
-Throttling behavior can depend depends on the type and number of requests.
+Throttling behavior depends on the type and number of requests.

 ### Common throttling scenarios